 Leadership isn’t about shouldering all of the responsibility yourself.
 Instead, invite all members of the team to share their ideas.
 Hold regular open meetings where every voice is welcome.
 No one should feel left out of the process.

 Whether they’re a manager or another team member, everyone in the organization has a unique perspective, background, and skill set.
-An effective leader knows how to maximize the team’s potential by leveraging each team member’s particular expertise.
+An effective change leader knows how to maximize the team’s potential by leveraging each team member’s particular expertise.

 Delegation means sharing responsibility and authority among individuals in your organization.
 It’s important for leaders to take an active part in organizational change, but you can’t lead every step of every project.
 You have to understand your limits, and know when to empower other people to lead.